 Whatever it is, he is incredibly canny.
-He has cultivated a mutually beneficial relationship with Milan, as further evidenced by his masterminding of Mario Balotelli's recent switch to San Siro, and he has also proven himself wonderfully adept at massaging the ego of his players, having told a teenage Balotelli that he would make him a three-time Ballon d’Or winner, while dismissing the same award as meaningless if it is never given to Ibrahimovic.
+He has cultivated a mutually beneficial relationship with Milan, as further evidenced by his masterminding of Mario Balotelli's recent switch to San Siro, and he has also proven himself wonderfully adept at massaging the ego of his players.
+He told a teenage Balotelli that he would make him a three-time Ballon d’Or winner, yet says the same award will be rendered meaningless if it is never given to Ibrahimovic.

 Such contradictions lie at the very heart of the role of agents in the modern game.
 Yes, the world of football would be a beautiful place if there were no agents, but it is a pipe dream, as football is no longer a sport, but big business.
 "We live in a cynical world," as Dicky Fox says in 'Jerry Maguire'.
 "A cynical world.
 And we work in a business of tough competitors."